 For those suffering from obesity and its related health concerns, there are options available.
 Now is the time to reclaim control over your weight loss journey.
 At West Medical, our Los Angeles and Orange County Lap-Band physicians are dedicated to individualized treatment, ensuring that your specific needs are met.
 In addition, we offer FREE consultations in which a member of our surgical team can personally address any questions or concerns you may have regarding the gastric band procedure.
 To learn more about gastric band procedures and your other weight loss options, call us at (855) 690-0565 and schedule your consultation today!Contact us now»

-Candidates for gastric band & Lap-Band
+FAQs for gastric band & Lap-Band

 Calculate your BMI

 For people who have struggled with obesity, the frustration and embarrassment of never reaching a healthy weight can feel unbearable.
 Some people may have lost weight in the past, but found the results were only temporary, quickly regaining the pounds lost – and ultimately becoming even heavier in the process.

 If you have tried losing weight in traditional ways – through diet, exercise or medications – but found these methods unsuccessful, then getting the lap band may be the best option for you to permanently rid yourself of that excess weight.
 The first step in considering the LAP-BAND® is knowing the requirements for getting the LAP-BAND to see if you qualify for the procedure.West Med’s BMI calc